hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + raising energy surface $\to$ an effect on the mixing rate of the Markov chain
     + the fantasies rush around hyperactively
     + moving around MUCH faster than the mixing rate of the Markov chain defined by the static current weights
-  + Moving fantasy particles btw model's modes (see diagram)
+  + Moving fantasy particles btw model's modes
     + more fantasy particles than data
       + energy surface raised until the fantasy particles escape
-      + overcome energy barrier: too high for the Markovchain to jump in a reasonable time
+      + overcome energy barrier: too high for the Markov chain to jump in a reasonable time
-      + left mode:
+      + left mode (see diagram)
         + 4 fantasy particles and only 2 data points
-        + the effect of learning: raise the energy there
+        + the effect of learning: raise the energy there (red dots)
         + energy barrier too high for Markov chain to cross $\implies$ low mixing rate
         + the learning actually spill those red particles out of that energy minimum by rasing the minimum
         + the fantasy particles escape and go off somewhere else to some other deep minimum